clickclackin/buildyourlife/README.md

 Most trackers fail for the same reason: **you do all the cognitive work.** You log, you interpret, you decide what it means, you figure out what to do next.
 After a few weeks, the friction wins.
 You stop.

 The rest fail for the opposite reason: they're too heavy.
-The Notion dashboards that take two hours to set up.
 The habit apps that turn your life into a game.
 The journaling systems that require a daily practice.
 They're all asking you to maintain a second job — managing the *system* itself.

 And none of them remember you.
 Every conversation with ChatGPT starts from zero.
 Notion doesn't know your 5-year plan when you open Monday's task list.
 Habit trackers count streaks but have no idea why you started.